EndaMagennis/tuatha_transport/README.md

 - [Iuliia Konovalova](https://github.com/IuliiaKonovalova), my mentor who gave me excellent advice, tips, and resources throughout this project and has pushed me to improve.
 - [Claire Heneghan](https://github.com/HeneghanC), my partner who gave feedback and advice on the website.
 - [Alan Bushell](https://github.com/Alan-Bushell), my cohort co-ordinator who gave live feedback during a stand-up and has been helpful throughout the course.
+- [My Hackathon Team](https://hackathon.codeinstitute.net/teams/317/), who gave me the best hands-on experience you could hope for.
+May the Force be with you all!
 - [Code Institute](https://codeinstitute.net/ie/), who have given me the tools and knowledge to persue my goal.
 ---